JamesSinnott1994/saw-doctors/README.md

 As a **potential fan**, I want:
 1. The ability to navigate through the site in a smooth and intuitive fashion.
-2. The ability to watch and listen to some of the band's music videos.
+2. The ability to watch and listen to some of the band's music videos and clips.
 3. The ability to find out more about those involved in the band and their history.

 As a **site owner**, I want: